Salford Red Devils host Hull FC at the The Salford Stadium, celebrating ‘Salford Health Day’ in partnership with AJ Bell Group.

 View this post on Instagram

-It’ll be all action at the AJ Bell Stadium as today’s game against Hull FC is taking place on ‘Salford Health Day’ in partnership with the AJ Bell Group.
+It’ll be all action at the The Salford Stadium as today’s game against Hull FC is taking place on ‘Salford Health Day’ in partnership with the AJ Bell Group.

 Celebrating his 70thbirthday, Salford legend Steve Nash will make an appearance on the pitch 15-minutes before kick-off, accompanied by some of Salford’s other heroes from 74 and 76.